 6.11 Development plans will distinguish between goals for the year ahead and those applying to the longer term.
-There will be a commitment from both parties to make all reasonable efforts to meet the developmental goals for the year ahead in that year and elements not completed through force of circumstance will be carried over to the following year, unless agreed otherwise.
+There will be a commitment from both parties to make all reasonable efforts to meet the developmental goals for the year ahead in that year and elements not completed through

-6.12 Managers and staff must work collaboratively to fulfil agreed development plans.
-Employers will encourage staff members to progress and develop.
-Where training and/or development needs have been identified and agreed, employers will ensure sufficient financial support is provided.
-Where appropriate, employers should ensure that staff have time to fulfil training and/or development needs related to their current job.
-Employers will also ensure staff members have financial and other support as required If an employer fails to do this, they cannot defer pay progression.
-Wherever possible, employers will also provide similar encouragement and support for elements of the personal development plan which reflect personal interests.
-This is to help staff prepare for a more senior role or transfer to a different area of work within the NHS.
+6.12 Managers and staff will work together to fulfil agreed development plans.
+Employers will encourage staff members to progress and develop and, where training and/or development needs have been identified and agreed, employers will ensure sufficient financial support is provided.
+Where appropriate, employers should ensure that staff have appropriate time to fulfil training and/or development needs related to their current job and appropriate financial and other support.
+If an employer fails to do this, they cannot defer pay progression.
+Wherever possible, employers will also provide similar encouragement and support for elements of the personal development plan which reflect personal interests or help staff prepare for a more senior role or transfer to a different area of work within the NHS.

-6.13 Staff members may choose, to commit personal time and resources, but cannot be required to do so.
-It is the employer's responsibility to support employees and their personal efforts appropriately.
-Where development needs essential to the post are agreed with the employer, there will not be any requirement for the employee to use his or her unpaid personal time.
+6.13 Staff members will contribute to undertaking the agreed personal development plan through their personal effort.
+They may individually choose, where appropriate, to commit personal time and resources, especially in those areas relating to longer-term career development.
+It is the employer's responsibility to support individuals and their personal efforts appropriately.
+Where development needs essential to the post are agreed with the employer, there will not normally be any requirement for the employee to use his or her unpaid personal time.

 6.14 Local development and review processes must be designed to ensure that part-time staff and those working outside normal hours, have equal access to them.
-Particular consideration should also be given to those staff working flexibly and with caring responsibilities.